-I am a 'special educational needs teacher' and a person with a diagnosis of BPD.
+I am a teacher and a person with a diagnosis of BPD.
 Those two things are not mutually exclusive and, in spite of what the stigma might say about people with borderline personality disorder, I am very good at what I do.

 When I was first diagnosed with BPD back in 2014, I was scared that I would not be able to get a job working with children because of my BPD.
 I was worried that employers would find out about my BPD and judge me as incapable, unreliable or even unpredictable.
 I am none of those things and never have been.